 Tainted opener Sharjeel to lecture teammates on anti-corruption code as part of rehab

-With his ban for spot-fixing over now, disgraced opener Sharjeel Khan will lecture his former Pakistan teammates on the perils of violating the Anti-Corruption Code ahead of their home series against Sri Lanka as part of his rehabilitation program.
-Sharjeel, who has returned to nets after completing a five-year (half of it suspended) ban for spot-fixing, has been told by the Pakistan Cricket Board to meet the Pakistan team players at their camp in Rawalpindi before the first Test against Sri Lanka from December 11.
+Disgraced opener Sharjeel Khan will meet his Pakistan team members ahead of the Sri Lanka Test series to lecture them on the board's Anti-Corruption code as part of his rehabilitation program.
+Sharjeel, who has returned to nets after completing a five-year (half of it suspended) ban for spot-fixing, has been told by the PCB to meet with the Pakistan team players at their camp in Rawalpindi before the first test against Sri Lanka from December 11.

 "Sharjeel will not only meet with the players but also share his experience with them and lecture them on why players need to adhere to the Anti-Corruption code clauses," a reliable source in the board said.
 He said this would be the final part of Sharjeel's rehab program after which he can return to playing domestic cricket and the Pakistan Super League.

-The left-handed opener was banned from all forms of cricket for five years on August 30, 2017, for his role in the spot-fixing scandal that marred the Pakistan Super League (PSL) that year.
-However, the PCB's Anti-Corruption Tribunal, headed by Lt General (rtd) Tauqir Zia, after finding him guilty of breaching five clauses of the PCB's anti-corruption code had said, half of his ban would remain suspended.
+The left-handed opener was banned from all forms of cricket for five years on August 30, 2017 for his role in the spot-fixing scandal that marred the Pakistan Super League (PSL) earlier that year.
+However, the PCB's Anti-Corruption Tribunal headed by Lt General (rtd) Tauqir Zia after finding him guilty of breaching five clauses of the PCB's anti-corruption code had said half of his ban would remain suspended.

-Sharjeel, playing for the Islamabad United franchise, was found guilty by the PCB's Anti-Corruption Tribunal along with other players like Khalid Latif (who is still banned), Muhammad Irfan, Muhammad Nawaz, Nasir Jamshed (still serving bans) and Shahzaib Hasan (still under a ban).
+Sharjeel, playing for the Islamabad United franchise, was found guilty by the PCB's Anti-Corruption Tribunal along with other Pakistani players like Khalid Latif (who is still serving ban), Muhammad Irfan, Muhammad Nawaz, Nasir Jamshed (still serving ban) and Shahzaib Hasan (still under a ban).
 The 30-year-old declined to speak to the media on Wednesday at the UBL sports complex where he was having net sessions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)